 WHAT ESSENTIAL OILS ARE BEST FOR DRAW SALVE?

 Lavender essential oil is good for all things skin-related.
-I especially love using it on my children because it is such a gentle oil.
+I especially love using it because it is such a gentle oil.
 Lavender can soothe occasional skin irritations and be used to draw splinters out.

 Learn more about lavender here.